JacobEdelman/faq/README.md

 relating to kicking, banning, etc. If two ops disagree, the remaining op can cast the deciding vote for the short term, and the members of the channel can vote to determine long term decisions.
-If this happens, a majority of half of the voiced or opped members of the channel plus one of said group of members will be needed to confirm the decision.
+If this happens, a majority of half of the voiced or opped members of the channel, rounded down to the nearest lower one's place, plus one of said group of members will be needed to confirm the decision.
 We don't want to actually have this happen, so ops should work to reach a decision on their own.

 ## Bots
 Test bots in __##\`bots__.
 If you'd like to launch a bot on __#\`__, log in